-You will also find that the postnatal exercises in The Healthy Mummy app ensures that you are not putting undue pressure on your pelvic floor and after working out to these exercises – as well as having a very effective work out, you will also come away with a new appreciation of taking care of your pelvic floor when exercising.
+You will also find that the postnatal exercises in The Healthy Mummy app ensure that you are not putting undue pressure on your pelvic floor and after working out to these exercises – as well as having a very effective workout, you will also come away with a new appreciation of taking care of your pelvic floor when exercising.

 It is no surprise that the pelvic floor is compromised after pregnancy but the good news is that there is plenty you can do to improve its function and avoid incontinence and vaginal prolapse.